Sphingosine-1-Phosphate

 Sphingosine-1-phosphate, often abbreviated to S1P, is a zwitterionic lysophospholipid and cellular metabolite derived from ceramide that is synthesised de novo or as part of the sphingomyelin cycle or sphingolipid rheostat (see below) in animal cells.
 Analogues have been found in insects, yeasts and plants.
 Although it is a minor lipid in quantitative terms, it is vital for health in that it affects the heart, vascular development, immune cells, inflammation and cancer.
 Like most sphingolipids, it is resistant to oxidative stress.
 Unlike the lysoglycerophospholipids, with which it has some structural kinship, it exists mainly as a single molecular species in most animals, but in humans and mice, platelets contain dihydrosphingosine-1-phosphate as well as sphingosine-1-phosphate, and there is some evidence that the two species may have some different and even opposing properties.

 In most animal cells, sphingosine-1-phosphate occurs at concentrations in the low nanomolar range because of a rapid turnover, but in plasma, it can reach concentrations of 200 nM in humans to 700 nM in mice.
 A high proportion (~60%) is found in intimate association with the lipoproteins, mainly the high-density lipoproteins (HDL) and in particular the HDL3 subfamily, where it is bound to apolipoprotein M (apo M), a 25-kDa member of the lipocalin protein superfamily, which has a lipophilic binding pocket within the lipocalin structure; much of the remainder (~30%) is bound to albumin.
 When not bound to proteins, sphingosine-1-phosphate behaves in aqueous media as a soluble amphiphile with a critical micellar concentration of ~12 μM.
 Apo M has been termed a sphingosine-1-phosphate 'chaperone' that controls the levels of the lipid in plasma, although the highest concentrations are found in red blood cells.
-In contrast to most other sphingolipids, sphingosine-1-phosphate per se is not believed to participate in formation of cholesterol-sphingolipid enriched regions (rafts) in membranes, although many of the proteins involved in its biosynthesis and signalling pathways are located in these membrane microdomains.
+In contrast to most other sphingolipids, sphingosine-1-phosphate per se is not believed to participate in formation of cholesterol-sphingolipid enriched regions (rafts) in membranes, although many of the proteins for its biosynthesis and signalling pathways are located in these membrane microdomains.

 The primary precursor is sphingomyelin, which is hydrolysed by sphingomyelinases to produce ceramides, and these are in turn acted upon by ceramidases (5 family members) to release sphingosine.
 While this occurs in a constitutive manner in the endosomal/lysosomal compartment, those ceramidases that take part in the production of sphingosine-1-phosphate are present in other membranes in the vicinity of relevant effectors.
 Finally, sphingosine is phosphorylated by ATP-dependent sphingosine kinases, which catalyse the transfer of phosphate from a molecule of ATP onto the C1 hydroxyl group of sphingosine to form sphingosine-1-phosphate.